jsobel1/WikiCitationHistoRy/README.md

 ## Extraction and parsing of citations, urls, hyperlinks and more

 Working with citations in wikipedia can be a bit tricky.
 However, there is a citation template called [**Citation Style 1**](https://en.wikipedia.org/wiki/Help:Citation_Style_1), that is quite used.
 Unfortunately, it is possible to cite a reference without the use of the template.
-Thus, in this package, we developped a parser working on the **Citation Style 1** and multiple *regular expressions* allowing the extraction of DOI, ISBN, PMID, URL, hyperlinks or page protection information (locked page).
+Thus, in this package, we developped a parser working on the **Citation Style 1** (CS1) and multiple *regular expressions* allowing the extraction of DOI, ISBN, PMID, URL, hyperlinks or page protection information (locked page).

 For this purpose we developped a generic function which takes in arguments the table of revisions of one or more wikipedia page and a regular expression:

-	get_regex_citations_in_wiki_table(article_wiki_table,citation_regexp) # generic syntaxe
+	get_regex_citations_in_wiki_table(article_wiki_table,citation_regexp) # generic syntaxe (not run)

 Here is the list of regular expressions in the package